cjvirtucio87/tus-spring-boot/README.md

 # TusSpringBoot
 ##### A File Upload service built on Spring Boot and React-Redux, implementing the [TUS Protocol](http://tus.io/).

+Make sure you have the latest versions of Maven and the JDK.

 Clone this repo.

-Enter `mvn clean package && java -jar target/TusSpringBoot-1.0-SNAPSHOT.war` to build the war file and run the application.

-To run the client app, cd into `src/client` and type `npm start`.

-The back-end server will be hosted on `localhost:8080`, while the React app will be hosted on `localhost:3000`.
+To run the application, enter `mvn clean install && mvn spring-boot:run`.
+The application will be hosted on localhost:8080.
+Upload a file, then close your browser (or even restart your machine!) before it hits 100%.
+When you try to upload the same file, the upload process will pick up where it left off.

 #### CURRENT FEATURES